The eBay token service mints access tokens via two different grant flows:

 |Application access token||

-Application tokens are general-use tokens that give access to interfaces that return non-confidential data.
+Application tokens are general-use tokens that give access to interfaces that return application data.
 For example, many

 |User access token||

-You must employ a User token to call any interface that accesses or modifies confidential data (such as user information and account data).
+You must employ a User token to call any interface that accesses or modifies data that is owned by the user (such as user information and account data).

 To get a User token, the users of your app must grant your application the permissions it needs to act upon their behalf.
 This process is called user consent.
 With the user consent flow, each User token contains the set of scopes for which the user has granted their permission.

-Check the scope requirements of each eBay interface you plan to call in your application and from there deduce which grant flow you need to use to create your access tokens.
+To determine which grant flow you need to use, check the scope assigned to each eBay method that you call in your application.
+From there, you can deduce which grant flow you need to use to create your access tokens.

-For more on how eBay implements OAuth, see eBay OAuth details.
+For more on OAuth scopes, see Specifying OAuth scopes.